TheRealTN/Time-Series-Projects/Time Series - Amazon/README.md

-# Time Series Analysis on Amazon's Stock Price
+# 📌Time Series Analysis on Amazon's Stock Price

 This project performs a time series analysis and forecasting on Amazon's historical stock prices using R.